iamalinguist/iamalinguist.github.io/_posts/2025-06-14-generative-grammar.md

 <hr>

-- Transformational (Generative) Grammar is one member of that family — the most famous and historically important one.
+🔹*NOTE*: Transformational (Generative) Grammar is one member of that family — the most famous and historically important one.
 This is essentially just the full name for Transformational Grammar (TG).
-[More] ()
+[More]()